-- Support initiatives designed to attract and retain jobs and investment.
+- Support initiatives designed to attract and retain jobs and investment including:

 - Support funding for the arts, travel and tourism and other things that make North Carolina attractive from an economic development perspective.

-- Support actions to ensure adequate supply of energy and promote regulatory tools to manage cost and rate impact to customers.v
+- Support actions to ensure adequate and diverse supply of energy and promote regulatory tools to manage cost and rate impact to customers.v

 - Support North Carolina’s Right to Work laws for private and public employees.

 - Support the continuation of a renewable energy and energy efficiency portfolio standard.v

 - Support continued efforts to reform NC’s laws and regulations to encourage economic growth.

-- Support zoning regulation reforms that would encourage commercial and residential growth.
+- Support zoning regulation reforms that would encourage investment and growth in commercial and residential development.

 - Support efforts to improve Charlotte-Mecklenburg Schools, Central Piedmont Community College and UNC Charlotte including:

 - Support the continued funding of classroom enrollment growth in pre-K, K-12, community colleges and universities.

-- Support efforts to reform K-12, community colleges and universities to allow for flexibility in managing budget cuts with minimal impact on students as well as changes to state laws that limit a local education provider from recruiting, retraining, and promoting the best talent, as supported by Project L.I.F.T.
+- Support efforts to reform K-12, community colleges and universities to allow for local flexibility in items such as: managing budget issues; recruiting, retraining, and promoting the best talent; and creating innovation for academic success.

 - Support maintaining high standards for academic achievement that aid in the development of a competitive workforce.